This V12 1940 Lincoln Continental is Looking For a Home With a Big Garage

 The Continental competed with the Cadillac Series 62 which helped usher in a style trend in 1948 when famed GM designer Harley Earl decided to mount their taillights on small fins.
 All of Detroit eventually caught tailfin fever as the designs grew increasingly flamboyant and aesthetically questionable through the late '50s.

-The 1948 Lincolns are said to be the last mainstream American cars fitted with V-12s.
+The 1948 Lincolns are the last mainstream American cars fitted with V12s.

 Do you have 100 large and a big garage that needs classing up?
 If so, check out this option and send us photos once you've signed your name to the title—we'd love to see it then, even if we can't take it home ourselves.